 One of Adam's hobbies was making doughnuts.
-Every weekend he would make doughnuts for the social hour at his church.
-Everyone loved his doughnuts, he understood the basics of business, so why not start a doughnut business on the side?
+Every weekend, he would make doughnuts for the social hour at his church.
+Everyone loved his doughnuts, and he understood the basics of business, so why not start a doughnut business on the side?

 Unfortunately, Adam wrote a verbal check that he just couldn't cash.
 The doughnut business killed his favorite hobby.
 His favorite hobby was now work and brought him much less enjoyment.
 Worse, he was now distracted at work.
-All day he would try to source cheaper ingredients for his doughnuts or find cheaper ways to dispose of the oil he was using or trying to buy commercial sized fryers to outfit his expanding operation.
+All day, he would try to source cheaper ingredients for his doughnuts or find cheaper ways to dispose of the oil he was using or try to buy commercial-sized fryers to outfit his expanding operation.
 Adding the resell business made his non-work internet usage (at work) skyrocket.
-Productivity took a dive and Adam was less happy than he was at the start.
+Productivity took a dive, and Adam was less happy than he was at the start.

 Sitting one office away from Adam was another CPA whom we will call Terry.
 Terry also had multiple revenue streams.
 He taught as an adjunct at a local university in their accounting program.
 He also taught night classes at a technical college in their accounting technician certificate program.
 He also wrote a blog about breaking into the accounting field and about ways people could transition into accounting mid-career or how new accounting grads could hit the ground running.
 Lastly, he periodically wrote eBooks to update newly minted accountants with industry trends and career tips.

 I met this foreman, let's call him Ken, in a project management course put on by our HR department.
 Ken and I got talking about brands.
-He then gave me his card, made of heavy gauge aluminum with the information laser etched into it.
+He then gave me his card, which was made of heavy gauge aluminum with the information laser-etched into it.
 I had to check him out.

 Cohesive packages sell.
 The mixed bag can be fun.
-And if you just have a "job" during the day that pays the bills that you don't consider your career then maybe that one direction you take your personal branding will veer off.
+And if you just have a "job" during the day that pays the bills that you don't consider your career, then maybe that one direction you take your personal branding in will veer off.

 The point is that you should create a cohesive and positive image.
-You'll make more in the long run if you establish yourself as an authority in one area than a jack of all trades in many unrelated areas.
+You'll make more in the long run if you establish yourself as an authority in one area instead of a jack of all trades in many unrelated areas.